suffolklibraries/lgc/content/collections/events/woolly-trail.md

     content:
       -
         type: text
-        text: 'Join Woolly on a delightful Spring trail around the Mansion!
-From the vibrant blossoms in the park to the cheerful chorus of birdsong, there’s a world of wonder awaiting.
+        text: 'From the vibrant blossoms in the park to the cheerful chorus of birdsong, there’s a world of wonder awaiting.
 Keep your eyes peeled for the bustling wildlife, from the industrious bees to the dainty ladybirds amongst the flowers.
 Be a part of this interactive exploration that brings the freshness of spring to life right in the heart of Ipswich.'
   -
     type: heading
     attrs: